riszkymf/omnibus/docs/test_file.md

 # Writing Test File

-Currently omnibus only supports test files in yaml format.
+Currently omnibus only supports test files in yaml and Postman JSON.
 Basically test files is divided into two sections : Configuration and tests.
 Test files must be written in **test_yourtestname.yml** format.

 ---------------------
 ### Configuration :